Mount Sunzu Zambia

 From £14.85 — or subscribe to save 10%

-Mount Sunzu is a single estate coffee that is moody and complex, with dark chocolate, ripe brambles and dark berries carrying through a long, layered finish.
+Mount Sunzu is a single estate coffee from Zambia with an 84 cupping score.
+It is moody and complex, with dark chocolate, ripe brambles and dark berries carrying through a long, layered finish.

 The cup